 Update from Temecula City Manager Aaron Adams

 As the Coronavirus (COVID-19) pandemic continues to generate concern globally, domestically and locally, the City of Temecula remains committed to serving the region by continuously updating this site with up-to-date information.
 Please check this site, and the City’s Facebook , Instagram and Twitter pages regularly for new and updated information.

 As with the threat of any emergency, the City of Temecula works alongside trained professionals and would like to take this opportunity to remind citizens to ensure their family’s home emergency kits are replenished – see page 3 of Temecula’s Emergency Preparedness.

 If you need first responder assistance - including police or fire, or plan to visit your doctor, urgent care or the hospital emergency room - please call ahead and tell them your symptoms so they can prepare.

-- CLICK HERE for more information on drive-up COVID-19 testing sites available in Riverside County (this information is subject to change).
+CLICK HERE for more information on FREE COVID-19 testing available in Riverside County (this information is subject to change).
 You must call ahead to make an appointment, drive-ups without appointments will not be accommodated.

 Are you having a medical emergency unrelated to COVID-19?

 If you have symptoms that could possibly indicate a medical emergency (chest pain, difficulty breathing, trouble lifting your arms and weakness) please visit your nearest Emergency Room.
 Temecula Valley Hospital assures there are safe areas and procedures in place for those having medical emergencies outside of COVID-19.
 If you feel you are having a medical emergency, do not wait to call a first responder or visit the ER.

 Public Health Orders in Effect